Computer Information Systems Degree Overview

 5. Graduates are men and women committed to serving their community.

 Our graduates apply analytic skills and knowledge to human needs and seek to preserve the best of the human heritage.
 Our graduates develop skills and leadership abilities necessary for distinguished professional work and contributions to the improvement and transformation of society.

 Upon successful completion of this program, the graduate will be able to:

 - Apply knowledge of computing and mathematics appropriate to the discipline.

-- Analyze a problem and define the computing requirements appropriate to its solution.
+- Analyze a problem and define the computing requirements appropriate to the discipline.

 - Design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs.

-- Understand professional, ethical, legal, and social issues and responsibilities relevant to information technology.
+- Explain the professional, ethical, and social issues and responsibilities relevant to the discipline.

 - Communicate with organization stakeholders using effective communication, project management, and decision-making skills.

-- Maintain technical competency in the face of rapid changes in the field of information technology.
+- Maintain technical competency in the face of rapid changes in the discipline.

-- Apply information technology knowledge using current tools, techniques and skills to organizational systems.
+- Apply discipline knowledge using current tools, techniques and skills to organizational systems.

-- Understand processes that support the delivery and management of information systems within the business environment.
+- Demonstrate an understanding of processes that support the delivery and management of information systems within the business environment.

 Graduate & Enrollment Numbers

 Total Computer Information Systems Degree Requirements: 128 credit hours